andrew/ultimate-awesome/README.md

 - [awesome_web3](https://github.com/0xVitalii/awesome_web3) - This repository provides a curated list of popular Web3 libraries that are widely used in blockchain and decentralized application (dApp) development.
 - [awesome-genshin-impact](https://github.com/117503445/awesome-genshin-impact) - A curated list of awesome genshin impact project.
 - [awesome-awesome](https://github.com/1dot75cm/awesome-awesome) - A curated list of awesome curated lists of many topics. (噗, 一大波 awesome).
+- [awesome-kazakhstan-travel](https://github.com/2gelbuy/awesome-kazakhstan-travel) - Curated guide to traveling in Kazakhstan: cities, nature, culture, food, and practical tips from a local.
 - [awesome](https://github.com/94v1c8/awesome) - A curated list of my GitHub stars!.
 - [awesome-devasc](https://github.com/a60814billy/awesome-devasc) - Resources for study DevNet Associate certification.
 - [awesome-ai-usecases](https://github.com/abctechlabs/awesome-ai-usecases) - A curated list of amazingly awesome AI ideas and use cases.
 You can use this to get new ideas and share existing ones.